-UNHCR provides legal aid, including counselling and representation, and implements awareness sessions and campaigns to raise refugees' knowledge on how to obtain legal residency, civil documents to certify births, marriages, divorces and deaths that have taken place in Lebanon, and access procedures relating to family issues, domestic violence, and civil or administrative disputes.
+UNHCR provides legal aid, including counselling and representation, and conducts awareness sessions and campaigns to raise refugees' knowledge on how to obtain legal residency, civil documents to certify births, marriages, divorces and deaths that have taken place in Lebanon, and access judicial procedures relating to family issues, domestic violence, and civil or administrative disputes.
 While some of these services were affected by the COVID-19 lockdown measures, UNHCR and partners adjusted their modalities to provide legal counselling by phone and awareness sessions remotely.
-By 30 June 2020, a total of 20,679 refugees, asylum-seekers and stateless persons (incl.
-20,200 Syrian refugees) were supported with legal aid.

-Individuals and families with specific needs also receive tailored support to obtain marriage registration, which will facilitate birth registration of their children and increase the protection of women in case of later separation, divorce or loss of their husband.
-To this end, UNHCR is providing equipment and staffing to increase the capacity of the Personal Status Department within the Ministry of the Interior and Municipalities.
-UNHCR continues to prioritize SGBV case management and other essential services for survivors during the unfolding pandemic.
-Local and institutional capacities are supported to prevent and address SGBV and child protection-related issues through community mobilization, counselling, outreach, strengthening of specialized services and promoting the engagement of men and boys in SGBV prevention and response.
+Individuals and families with specific needs also receive tailored support to obtain marriage registration, which enables birth registration of their children and increases the protection of women in case of later separation, divorce or loss of their husband.

+To facilitate swift access to civil documentation, UNHCR is providing equipment and staffing to increase the capacity of the Directorate of Personal Status within the Ministry of the Interior and Municipalities.

+UNHCR continues to prioritize SGBV case management and other essential services for survivors during the pandemic.
+Local and institutional capacities are supported to prevent and address SGBV and child protection needs through community mobilization, counselling, outreach, strengthening of specialized services and promoting the engagement of men and boys in SGBV prevention and response.
 In 2020, UNHCR is supporting 24 community centres run by NGOs.
 These centres support refugees and Lebanese in receiving updated information about services, acquire skills through trainings and awareness through sessions, and receive psychosocial support.
-Due to the pandemic, most of these services shifted from in-person to online.
+Due to the pandemic, most of these services shifted from inperson to online.